bolawell/renovate-bot/README.md

 [via the ui, in the project settings under the "triggers" section]: https://app.circleci.com/settings/project/github/bolawell/renovate-bot/triggers
 [circleci api]: https://github.com/CircleCI-Public/api-preview-docs
 [api token]: https://circleci.com/docs/2.0/managing-api-tokens

+## Caching

+By default, renovate caches lookup results, including dependency versions and release notes between repositories and runs on the local file system.
+However, since multiple jobs run in parallel, caching on the local file system is suboptimal and underutilized.
+Therefore, I have decided to use a small redis instance as the global cache instead.

+To start, head over to https://redislabs.com/ and sign up and once you create and verify your account, click "Create your subscription".
+Scroll down to "Fixed size" and pick the free option.
+Click "Create".
+We now need to create the database under the subscription.
+User `renovate-bot` as the database name.
+Be sure to copy "Redis Password" and save it to the password manager.
+Once you are ready, click "Activate".
+Navigate to "Data access control" and then create a new Role and User.

+To use the redis instance, add the `RENOVATE_REDIS_URL` environment variable following the same steps as described [above](#using-circleci).
+In the 'Environment Variable Name' field, enter `RENOVATE_REDIS_URL` and `redis://username:password@redis-endpoint` as the 'Value'.

+Replace:

+- `username` and `password` with user and password created above
+- `redis-endpoint` with the public endpoint available in the database details

 ## Final words